freddy-alexis-ht/Git-GitHub/README.md

 ***c) Change branch name: main -> master***

-`git branch` .. display the branches.
+`git branch` .. display all the local branches.
 It's better to work in other branches, not in 'master'.

 `git branch -m master main` .. change the branch name from 'master' to 'main'.